Ayesha Curry Shows Off Her Killer Bikini Bod In Trip To The Beach With Steph

 “Ayesha, Steph and a group of pals are currently relaxing in an unknown tropical locale,” the report noted.
 “In addition to the loved up pic with Steph, Ayesha also shared a video of herself squeezing in a workout on the deck of their villa before indulging in mango salsa and chips.”

 The vacation is likely a quick one.
 Steph has a week off as the Golden State Warriors and the rest of the NBA stops for All-Star Weekend, where the former NBA MVP has a rare weekend off.
-Steph is normally involved in the activities, participating in the NBA All-Star Game and having competed in the three-point competition as well, but this year is trying to work his way back from a broken hand.
-He aims to be back by early March, but for now is focusing on rehab and enjoying some time with his wife.
+Steph is normally involved in the activities, participating in the NBA All-Star Game and having competed in the three-point competition as well.
+This year, however, he is trying to work his way back from a broken hand.
+He aims to be back by early March, but for now, he is focusing on rehab and enjoying some time with his wife.

 Steph seems to be making the most of the time away, as the other pictures showed that he and Ayesha were living it up during their tropical vacation.